maximumpanda/U33A2SqlTool/README.md

 SQL/BaseTypes: definitions for generic SQL objects/types.
 SQL/Statements: definition for Statement class which is used to support SQL statement generation via intellisense.
 SQLTools: series of helper methods/functions
-    SqlFormatter: helper methods to format collections to a single string.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlFormatter: helper methods to format collections to a single string.
-    SqlHelper: helper methods for Random outputs and pluralizing strings.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlHelper: helper methods for Random outputs and pluralizing strings.
-    SqlManager: Used to expose access methods for the database. contains generic methods for commonly used SQL commands.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlManager: Used to expose access methods for the database.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;contains generic methods for commonly used SQL commands.
-    SqlQuery: used to expose direct access to the database using pure SQL commands and handling communication with the database.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlQuery: used to expose direct access to the database.
-              also parses Database queries into a SQLCollection (defined in BaseTypes).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;also parses Database queries into a SQLCollection (defined in BaseTypes).
-    SqlStatementBuilder: Helper class used to generate very frequently used SQL statements.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlStatementBuilder: Helper class used to generate very frequently used SQL statements.
 Testing: where the tests are defined.
-    SqlSeeder: used to generate and insert dummy information used for testing.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlSeeder: used to generate and insert dummy information used for testing.
-    SqlTest: used to define generic Itest behavior.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlTest: used to define generic Itest behavior.
-    SqlTestFactory: Used to define the actual tests.
+&nbsp;&nbsp;&nbsp;&nbsp;SqlTestFactory: Used to define the actual tests.